jgrassler/talks/magnum-debugging-101/lightning/main.md

 Just like other errors, you will see this one in the `status_reason` field.

-Wait condition timeouts happen if the user data scripts on an instance fail to signal completion: for the very last script to run accesses the wait condition's URL.
-If that URL is accessed late or never, the wait condition times out and transitions to `CREATE_FAILED` state.
+Wait condition timeouts happen if the user data scripts on an instance fail to signal completion to the Heat API: the very last script to run does that.
+If any of the scripts before it fails, the wait condition will time out.

 -->